File a complaint

 You know the perpetrator

-You cannot use the online pre-complaint.
-You must file a complaint on the spot or by mail.
+You cannot use the pre-complaint online.
+You need to file a complaint on-site or by post.

-The complaint about THESEE is forwarded to the National Police for processing.
+The statement made on THESEE is then transmitted to the National Police.

 You're a victim of another crime

-You cannot file a complaint online or complete a pre-complaint online.
+You cannot file a complaint online or fill in a pre-complaint online.

 By mail